 What You Actually Need to Pack for St. Patrick’s Day in Dublin

 I’ll be honest, I pretty much pack 90% of the same things over and over… and I bet you do too.
 Also, most packing lists are about 90% of those same things, right?
-(If you’re attending St. Patrick’s Day in Dublin and then heading out on a 10 day trip around Ireland, I have a more general Ireland packing list, I have a post on that as well!)
+If you’re attending St. Patrick’s Day in Dublin and then heading out on a 10 day trip around Ireland, I have a more general Ireland packing list that you may find helpful.

 So instead of giving you a packing list that’s 90% of what you already know or are already planning to pack, here’s a packing list that’s 100% of the things you need specifically for celebrating St. Patrick’s Day in Dublin.

 Once you’ve gotten past the pairs of underwear, pajamas, tops, and trousers you know you’ll need for every trip, consider packing these ten items for St. Patrick’s Day in Dublin – they’ll help make an unforgettable day even more so.